JoaoEmanuell/letters/docs/en/api/letter/README.md

-        "username": "text", // Username from registered user "token": "text" // Token from registered user, "index-init": "number", // Init to list the letters [optional] "index-end": "number" // End to list the letters [optional] }
+        "username": "text", // Username from registered user "token": "text" // Token from registered user, "index-init": "number", // Init to list the letters [optional] "index-end": "number", // End to list the letters [optional] "index-all": "boolean" // List all letters [optional] }

+**Note:** If the *"index-all"* parameter is set to *true*, the api will return all of the user's letters.

 Python example: